-- A. Weekly Quizzes (20%) see section IX
+- A. Weekly Quizzes (10%) see section IX

+- B. Class Participation (10%) see section X

-- B. Midterm Exam (20%) see section X
+- C. Midterm Exam (20%) see section XI

-- C. Final Exam (60%) see section XI
+- D. Final Exam (60%) see section XII

-- D. To make my calculations more objective and transparent, I convert all the above percentages into points.
+- E. To make my calculations more objective and transparent, I convert all the above percentages into points.
 There are a total of 300 points for the course.
 The final exam is worth 180 points.
 The midterm exam is worth 60 points.
-The weekly quizzes are worth a total of 60 points.
-Grading methods are more fully explained in the next three sections.
+The weekly quizzes are worth a total of 30 points.
+Class participation is worth 30 points.
+Grading methods are more fully explained in the next four sections.